Sunfish (sailboat): One-design racing (ISCA)

-Sunfish 60th Anniversary
+Sunfish 60th anniversary

-To celebrate 60 years of Sunfish, current builder Laser Performance designed a 60th Anniversary edition of the Sunfish to celebrate the diverse history of the boat and the sailors that love it.
-LaserPerformance also hosted a Sunfish 60th Anniversary Celebration at Noyes Pond in Massachusetts, the home of Sunfish designer Al Bryan, that gathered over 100 people sailing old and new Sunfish.
+To celebrate 60 years of the Sunfish, current builder Laser Performance designed a 60th anniversary edition of the Sunfish to celebrate the diverse history of the boat and the sailors who love it.
+Laser Performance also hosted a Sunfish 60th anniversary celebration at Noyes Pond in Massachusetts, the home of Sunfish designer Al Bryan, which gathered over 100 people sailing old and new Sunfish.

 Super Sunfish

 In the 1960s, a member of the New Canaan, Conn.
 Sunfish Fleet, John Black Lee, independently experimented with a conventional sail rig for the Sunfish.
 He developed a high-aspect ratio sail that worked on the Sunfish hull and christened his design the Formula S. The high aspect ratio sail plan has better upwind performance characteristics over the lateen sail, changing the boat's handling to point more like other Bermuda rig sailboats in its size.
 With this configuration, complexity of sail control is elevated by the addition of dynamic outhaul, downhaul, and mainsheet traveller lines.

 Lee's concept didn't interest Alcort, Inc. as a production model so he refit conversion boats independently and sparked organization of Formula S fleets.
 A few years after their 1969 purchase of Alcort, Inc., AMF revisited the idea of a high aspect ratio rig for the Sunfish.
-AMF did not choose to adopt Lee's Formula S design, they did however, develop their own variation calling it the Super Sunfish.
+AMF did not choose to adopt Lee's Formula S design, but they did develop their own variation, calling it the Super Sunfish.
 The existing Formula S fleet eventually became assimilated into the ranks of AMF Super Sunfish fleets.

 The Super Sunfish was available from 1974 to 1984.
 AMF marketed this more conventional sail plan as a performance version of the Sunfish in an attempt to compete with, among others, the newly emerging Laser.
 Portsmouth handicap numbers, however, place the Laser slightly faster.
-With its hard chine hull, the Super Sunfish is the more stable boat so it's a tradeoff between the two designs.
+With its hard chine hull, the Super Sunfish is the more stable boat, so it is a tradeoff between the two designs.

 The Super Sunfish was offered as a complete package and as a kit to retrofit existing lateen rigged Sunfish.
 The literature points out the sail systems can be easily swapped on a single Sunfish hull to accommodate different sailors' preferences.